scarreira-dg/intern-vue-challenge/README.md

 # How to deliver

 Create a github repository with your project and work there.
-As soon as you have a repo ready send an email to the organizer titled "REPO FOR JAVASCRIPT CHALLENGE - <FirstName LastName>" with the link in the body.
+As soon as you have a repo ready send an email to the organizer titled "REPO FOR VUE.JS CHALLENGE - <FirstName LastName>" with the link in the body.

 # Grading